formsandflows/PACo/Components/PACo_Panel_A.md

 | TextHeight | The height of the gallery item. |

 The LabelHeight and TextHeight properties are not required.
 A value of 40 is used in case the properties are not defined.

-### cmp_OnCommandSelect
-This custom property contains a required parameter called "cmp_Param_CommandID" which contains the ID of the Panel command bar item clicked on.

 ### cmp_TextStyling
 This custom property is of data type "Table" and a record has the following properties: